ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-s3/configuration.md

 ```

 The code defines the two AWS Lambda functions that interact with a DynamoDB table:
-	1.	writeTemperatures - writes a batch of random temperature records to the DynamoDB table.
+ 1. `writeTemperatures` - writes a batch of random temperature records to the DynamoDB table.
-	2.	getAverageTemperature - retrieves the last N temperature records from the table, calculates the average, and returns it.
+ 2. `getAverageTemperature` - retrieves the last N temperature records from the table, calculates the average, and returns it.

 They are the same as in this [Learning Path](/learning-paths/servers-and-cloud-computing/serverless-framework-aws-lambda-dynamodb/).
-The only difference is that we now have a helper function, **createResponse**, which is a utility function used to standardize HTTP responses for AWS Lambda functions.
+The only difference is that you now have a helper function, **createResponse**, which is a utility function used to standardize HTTP responses for AWS Lambda functions.
 This function formats the response to ensure it includes the necessary HTTP status code, headers, and body, making it easier to handle CORS (Cross-Origin Resource Sharing) and JSON responses consistently across different Lambda functions.
 CORS is configured because the S3 bucket domain might differ from the AWS Lambda function endpoints.

 The service configuration is now ready, and you can move on to prepare the website and supporting files.